Oulshtock/milestone-project/README.md

 <h1>The Golddiggers Website</h1)
 <h2>Milestone Project 1: User-Centric Frontend Development</h2>
 For this first milestone project I decided to build this  website for my brother in law's band "The Golddiggers".
-The timing was just right as they were working on a new Album and they never had a website before but only a facebook page.
+The timing was just right as they were working on a new Album and they never had a website before, but only a facebook page.
 The jumped at the opportunity to have a website developed for them and I was more than delighted to build it for them.
 The Golddiggers are a band formed back in 2010, who play Music drawn from country, bluegrass, gospel and big standards.